 Many of the displays looked to the future, and the focus was kept firmly on the liberating power of science and technology.
 Apart from providing, as some claimed, ‘a tonic for the nation’, the Festival of Britain transformed London’s South Bank for ever.

 Just five years later the Suez Crisis cruelly demonstrated Britain’s fall from great power status.
 The plot to invade Egypt with France and to take back the newly nationalised Suez Canal from the control of Colonel Nasser’s revolutionary regime in Cairo by military force was a lamentable failure.

 The USA refused to support the invasion; Commonwealth countries like India disapproved; there was a near catastrophic run on the pound; and mass demonstrations in Britain showed how much opposition there was to the attempted coup.

 Whereas only a few years before Britain would have been able to cow a country like Egypt with ease, it now had to slink out of the Suez Canal zone, humiliated and widely reviled.

-Professor Denis Judd’s book Empire: The British Imperial Experience from 1765 to the Present (IB Tauris, 2011) will be issued in a revised edition later this year.
+Professor Denis Judd is the author of Empire: The British Imperial Experience from 1765 to the Present (IB Tauris, 2011).